COLLECTIVE DYSFUNCTION

 Securing Our Survival

-The panaral experience isn't a new religion to identify with, we don't have to believe in it for it to work.
+The pahanal experience isn't a new religion to identify with, we don't have to believe in it for it to work.
 It's not even really a skill, though humans may need to think along these lines to relearn it.

 It's a natural way of being, something animals just do without even thinking about.

-Please continue with Solid Ground
+Please continue with Human Potential

 Back to Chapter Three : Civilisation's Habitual Ruts